-After the resident has signed a student housing contract, the contract may be terminated by the resident only for official withdrawal from the college or upon graduation.
-When the resident withdraws from college during the contract period he/she is responsible for room and board charges for that academic term.
+After the resident has signed a student housing contract, the contract may be terminated by the resident only for official withdrawal from the college or upon graduation and then is entitled to his deposit.
+When the resident withdraws from college during the contract period he/she is responsible for room and board charges for that academic term and forfeits his deposit.
 If the resident re-enrolls during the contract period, the resident shall be subject to the terms of this lease.

 Resident will pay total rent for their assigned room in a four bedroom student housing suite in advance and without demand, at the Murray State College Business Office on or before payment date, which is the first day of classes.
 Rent unpaid after the due date is delinquent and will authorize all remedies in this lease.
 If all rent is not paid on or before the due date, resident agrees to pay a late charge of \$30.
-If the resident moves during the lease period, they shall be responsible for the full lease amount.
+If the resident moves during the lease period, they shall be responsible for the full lease amount and deposit is forfeited.